- The Sorting Problem

 - Make sort adaptive: Exploit existing order in awway (Insertion Sort, SmoothSort, TimSort (the sort in Python and Java)).

 Easiest way: Associate each item to a random number, and sort the items by their associated random numbers.

-Hey!
-Thanks for reading :P I just want to let you know that if you enjoyed this, you might also like this post on Asymptotics.
+Hey, kudos for making it this far!
+Wanted to let you know that if you liked this, you might also like Asymptotics.